pol-33/TEB/mapper-memory/DOCUMENTATION.md

 - level `5` was around 13 hours on a MacBook Air M2,
 - and around 6 hours on MN5.

+We also collected an MN5 subset benchmark at level `5` with:

+- `bench_reads = 30000`,
+- `correctness_reads = 30000`,
+- `threads = 1`,
+- `k = 1`.

+That run showed:

+- index build time: `419.50 s`,
+- index build peak RSS: `5022359552` bytes,
+- mapper peak RSS: about `784 MB`,
+- projected full-file runtime:
+  - scalar: `53538.33 s`,
+  - AVX-512: `22082.67 s`.

+So the memory-focused default does achieve low mapping RSS, but its runtime remains large enough that subset-based projection is often more practical than waiting for full completion during interactive experimentation.

 So `L5` is the right default for memory-first benchmarking, not for throughput-first runs.

 ## 10. Exact and Inexact Search